 Introduction

 The legislative framework around the provision of food allergen information is largely contained in the European Regulation on the provision of food information to consumers (EU) No. 1169/2011 (EU FIC).
-The Food Information Regulations 2014 (FIR) and equivalent regulations in Northern Ireland, Scotland and Wales establish the enforcement measures in the UK.
+The Food Information Regulations 2014 (FIR) and equivalent regulations in Northern Ireland, and Wales establish the enforcement measures in the UK.
 EU FIC imposes a duty on food businesses to ensure that all mandatory food allergen information (relating to 14 substances listed in EU FIC that are known to cause allergies) is accurate, available and easily accessible to the consumer.
 EU FIC allows Member States to make a distinction between prepacked foods and non-prepacked foods in how mandatory allergen information is provided to consumers.

 Under EU FIC, food which is prepacked, for example a ready meal sold in a supermarket, must be labelled with full ingredients and any of the 14 specified food allergens present must be emphasised in an ingredients list.
 For non-prepacked food the allergen labelling requirements differ.
 Any food that does not fall within the FIC definition of prepacked food must be non-prepacked food.
 This includes but is not limited to: food not packed such as as loose fruit and vegetables, food packed on the sales premises at the consumer’s request and food prepacked for direct sale (PPDS).